crystal-lang/crystal-website/_pages/learning.md

 Keep your Crystal skills sharp by learning how to build real things.
 Practice interesting programming challenges like building your own Git, Redis, Docker, and even SQLite from scratch.

 > **NOTE:**
-> Registration is free, and with the link below you can get a 40% discount when upgrading to a paid plan.
+> Registration to CodeCrafters is free.
+With the link below you can get a 40% discount when upgrading to a paid plan.
 >
-> 60% of what you pay will come back to help developing Crystal!
+> If you opt to pay, 60% of the income will come back to the Crystal team to help developing Crystal!

 [Discounted access](https://app.codecrafters.io/join?via=crystal-team)